db-noop/MeowScript/README.md

 ## Instructions
 The primary MeowScript instructions are:
 ### 'clear':
-Clears the game console.
+Clears the console.
 This instruction takes no parameters.

 ### 'input':
-Renders buttons in the game console represented in this format:
+Renders buttons in a popup box represented in this format:
 *message*,*id*;
 This instruction will wait for the user's response, and run the next instruction with a parameter of the ID of the button clicked.
+If the distribution of MeowScript does not support GUI, a simple enter character to select method may be used.

 ### 'print'
 Prints *parameter* in the game console.